hywong2/Semiconductor_Database/README.md

+Cite: Hiu Yung Wong, "Semiconductor Database," https://github.com/hywong2/Semiconductor_Database/.

 PDF files of the papers can be found in the corresponding folders.

-Citations:

 FinFET14nm: